 Standards Framework for Oral Health Practitioners

-Please click on the wheel to find out more information - or download the pdf above
+This is an interactive wheel.
+Please click on the wheel to access the list of practice standards.
+Alternatively, you can download the pdf above

 - Ethical principles - the ethical principles of oral health practice

 - Professional standards - what practitioners must do to ensure they adhere to the ethical principles of oral health practice

 - Practice standards - detailed standards related to specific practice areas

 Collectively, the ethical principles, professional standards and practice standards form the Standards Framework, and define the standard of ethical conduct, clinical and cultural competence that all registered oral health practitioners legally must meet.

 We protect public health and safety by requiring all oral health practitioners to meet our standards before they can practise as a dentist, dental hygienist, dental therapist, oral health therapist, orthodontic auxiliary, clinical dental technician and dental technician in New Zealand.

 Patients have rights as consumers of health and disability services provided by oral health practitioners.
 The code of rights is law under the Health and Disability Act 1994 (the HDC Act).